lifee77/Voyagent/README.md

 - Python 3.8+
 - A Telegram account
-- API keys for Perplexity, Apify, and DeepL
+- API keys for Perplexity, Apify, DeepL, and Rime
 - An OpenAI API key for LangChain

 ### 2. Get a Telegram Bot Token